CONSTITUTION OF ASSOCIATION FOR CHRISTIAN COUNSELLING (SINGAPORE)

 Audit and Financial Year

-One voting member, not being members of the Executive Committee, shall be elected as an Honorary Auditor at alternate Annual General Meeting and will hold office for a term of two years and shall not be re-elected for a consecutive term.
+One (1) voting member, not being a member of the Executive Committee, shall be elected as an Honorary Auditor at alternate Annual General Meeting and will hold office for a term of two (2) years and shall not be re-elected for a consecutive term.
 The accounts of the Society shall be audited by a firm of Public Accountants and Chartered Accountants if the gross income or expenditure of the Society exceeds $500,000 in that financial year, in accordance with Section 4 of the Societies Regulations.

 The financial year shall be from 1st January to 31st December.

 If the Society at any time acquires any immovable property, such property shall be vested in trustees subject to a declaration of trust.

 Not be more than four (4) and not less than two (2) in number.

 Be elected by a General Meeting of members.

 Not effect any sale or mortgage of property without the prior approval of the General Meeting of members.